Home/Company/Blog/Blog posts

 A staggering 77% of organizations do not have an incident response plan.
 Some of these survey respondents even admitted to a lack of consistency across their entire organizations.
 Half of the study subjects said their incident response plans were either “informal or nonexistent.”

 End-users want clarity.
 They want to know what’s going on behind the scenes.
-Status pages give customers insight into what’s going on with your company.
+Status pages give customers insight into what’s going on with your company, allowing them to stay informed quickly and easily.

 In this article, we’re going to explore key reasons why companies need status pages.
 We’ll also dive into the components of an accurate status page that does its job well.
 This will make it easier for you to set up your own status page, even if you’ve never done it before.